SummaryRead the full fact sheet

 Genetic services currently available in Victoria include:

-- information and counselling for people considering pre-implantation genetic diagnosis, prenatal diagnosis or following diagnosis of a foetal anomaly
+- provide information and counselling for people having IVF who are considering pre-implantation genetic diagnosis

-- general information for individuals, health professionals and the community about genetic disorders and birth defects.
+- provide general information for individuals, health professionals and the community about genetic conditions and birth anomalies.

 Clinical genetic services

 In Victoria, public genetic services are available at three metropolitan hub hospitals that provide outreach clinics to other metropolitan, regional and rural centres.
 All three of these 'hubs' are multifaceted in their healthcare approach and offer counselling alongside genetic testing.

 - Austin Health offers genetic services through:

 - Royal Children’s Hospital/Victorian Clinical Genetics Services

 - Royal Women’s Hospital

 - Peter MacCallum Cancer Centre.